 Federal Student Financial Aid Penalties for Drug Law Violations

-Contact: Director of Financial Aid
+Contact: Financial Aid

 William Jewell College follows federal requirements concerning student eligibility for Title IV Federal (Financial) Student Aid.
 Under federal regulations, students convicted of a drug offense that occurred during a period of enrollment while they were receiving Federal Student Aid, lose eligibility for that aid.
 Federal Student Aid includes grants, loans, and work assistance otherwise provided to eligible college students under Title IV of the Higher Education Act.
 The period of non-eligibility begins on the date of the conviction.